Goldielockz30/Tech201-git-github/README.md

 git clone https://github.com/Goldielockz30/Tech201-git-github.git

-- to confirm check list directories

 ls

+- to confirm file check list in directory

-- go into updated directory
+- to confirm list or the files in updated directory

+pwd to find absolute path

 - print working directory

-pwd to find absolute path

 then